Each striving

 We recognise that all staff and Governors have a full and active part to play in protecting our pupils from harm, and that the child’s welfare is our paramount concern.
 The School prohibits the use of Corporal Punishment.

-At Davenies, the Lead Designated Safeguarding Lead (DSL) is Mrs Deborah Battersby (Assistant Head: Pastoral & Safeguarding), and Deputy Designated Safeguarding Leads (DDSLs) are Mr Joe Stephenson (Head of Junior School) and Miss Sophie Bell (Head of Middle School) who are members of the SLT and have undertaken the necessary training to ensure that they can carry out their safeguarding responsibilities effectively.
-Dr D. Sahota is the Governor responsible for Child Protection at Davenies.
+At Davenies, the Lead Designated Safeguarding Lead (DSL) is Mrs Deborah Battersby (Deputy Head: Pastoral & Safeguarding), and Deputy Designated Safeguarding Leads (DDSLs) are Mr Joe Stephenson (Head of Junior School) and Ms Sophie Bell (Head of Years 5 and 6) who are members of the SLT and have undertaken the necessary training to ensure that they can carry out their safeguarding responsibilities effectively.
+Mrs W. Dennis is the Governor responsible for Safeguarding at Davenies.

-Further information can be found in the School’s Child Protection Policy.
+Further information can be found in the School’s Safeguarding Policy.

 Friends of Davenies